ShmelJUJ/software-engineering/rfcs/0002-payment-gateway.md

 }
 ```

-In separate files, we describe the implementation of the `PaymentGateway` interface, for example, `YoukassaGateway` or `AlgorandGateway`
+In separate files, we describe the implementation of the `PaymentGateway` interface, for example, `YookassaGateway` or `AlgorandGateway`

 Each worker must have an event channel associated with it in order, for example, to stop processing a transaction if the client clicked cancel the operation